kovetskiy/manul/README.md

 ## Solution

-We are all love git, it's very powerful instrument.
-Why don't we use its power for vendoring dependencies using awesome tool, which is called **git submodule**?
+We all love git, it's a very powerful instrument.
+Why don't we use its power for vendoring dependencies using an awesome feature, which is called **git submodule**?

 With **git submodule** you will have a git repository for each dependency.